danwei002/danwei002/README.md

 ### I'm a Software Engineering student at the University of Waterloo

 - 🖥️ My favorite fields of software: web development, game development, and robotics
-- 🌱 I’m currently in my second-year of Software Engineering @ uWaterloo, looking for Winter 2022 internships!
+- 🌱 I’m currently in my second-year of Software Engineering @ uWaterloo, looking for Fall 2022 internships!
 - 🎮 My hobbies: I love gaming, playing chess, playing badminton, and watching Netflix
 - 📫 How to reach me: d28wei@uwaterloo.ca (school) or danwei002@gmail.com (personal)
 - 🌍 Want to know more?
 Check out my repos or my [website](https://danwei.netlify.app/)